theolivenbaum/resin/README.md

 Don't think it can be done?
 Let there be another search engine war!
 All in good fun of course.

 *) I'm using Chrome, in the always-signed-in mode.
 It knows _ALL_ of my passwords, to everything.
 I have instant access to docs, gmail and calendar.
 I tick "remember me" whenever I can.
 The browser itself it just great.
-It's just an awsome browser.
-I love it.
+It's just an awsome browser, the most solid piece of software I have ever used.
+I love it and I trust it to never crash on me.
+It's like it's an operating system of itself, one that never fails.
 Damn you Google.

 ## Final analysis